-But no other species has such a vast variation in size and weight like the domestic dog does.
+If you look at cats, they’re pretty much all the same size.
+It’s the same with other species like ferrets and horses.
+But no other species has such a vast variation in size and weight as the domestic dog.

-This creates a unique vaccination challenge, the consequences of which are starting to surface.
+This creates a unique challenge for small dog vaccinations … the consequences of which are starting to surface.

 Why is this a problem?

-There seem to be a few problems with this approach.
-Researchers (Moore, Guptill, Ward et al, “Adverse events diagnosed within three days of vaccine administration in dogs” ) looked at veterinary records gathered from Banfield veterinary clinics for two years to find any trends in reactions suffered three days after vaccination.
+There are a few problems with this approach.
+In 2005, researchers at Purdue University looked at veterinary records gathered from Banfield veterinary clinics over two years to find trends in reactions suffered three days after vaccination.
 What they found was that small breed dogs (especially if they were young or neutered), were at the greatest risk.